sasha802/choreography_builder/projectDesign/projectPlan.md

 Week 5
 1. Complete the template for all jsps using bootstrap, jquery
-2. Create the role dao
+2. Create user_role_view for tomcat authentication.
-3. Add the role entity
+3. Implement hibernate into the project
-4. Create the role dao unit test
+4. Generate Step, Dance, CustomSteps entities (test, dev)

 Week 6
 1. Create db on AWS
 2. Weekly journal entry
 3. Deploy to AWS for first time
-4. Create dance_type entity (test, dev)
-5. Prepare for Checkpoint2
+4. Prepare for Checkpoint2

 Week 7
 1. Set up authentication locally
 2. Weekly journal entry
-3. Populate Step table with data
-4. Set up authentication on AWS
+3. Set up authentication on AWS
-5. Create Step entities
-6. Create Step dao
+4. Create Generic dao that will serve all the needs.
+5. Test Generic dao.

 Week 8
 1. Weekly journal entry